To provide support to Board members and/or membership as a whole. Committee members are those whose duties do not fall under another committee.

-Banquet – To plan a formal event for the high school students with the express purpose of celebrating with REACH friends the accomplishments of that year’s seniors.
-Younger high school students serve the meal to the juniors/seniors.
-After the banquet, all grades enjoy the “after banquet” event together with adult supervisors.
+To plan a formal event for the REACH 9th-12th grade students with the express purpose of celebrating with REACH friends the accomplishments of that year’s seniors.
+Ninth and tenth grade REACH students serve the meal to the juniors/seniors.
+After the banquet, all 9th-12th grade REACH members who are banquet attendees enjoy the “after banquet” event together with adult supervisors.

-Intensives – To promote a variety of concentrated studies, taught within a short timeframe, that will enrich what is taught at home and provide students with educational opportunities outside the home as they prepare for adulthood, work, and/or college.
+To promote a variety of concentrated studies, taught within a short timeframe, that will enrich what is taught at home and provide members with educational or social opportunities.

-Library – To provide a lending source of curricular materials for both new and experienced REACH homeschoolers; to maintain a selection of materials for members who are unable to afford them or who only need them for part of a homeschooling year; to keep available science and research materials which are harder to find locally; to maintain, as space permits, a selection of Christian fiction and non-fiction, classic literature and children’s literature, and audio, VHS, and DVD materials usable for both homeschool instruction and general reading.
+To provide a lending source of curricular materials for both new and experienced REACH homeschoolers; to maintain a selection of materials for members who are unable to afford them or who only need them for part of a homeschooling year; to keep available educational materials which are harder to find locally; to maintain, as space permits, a selection of Christian fiction and non-fiction, classic literature and children’s literature, and audiovisual materials usable for both homeschool instruction and general reading/listening.

 To support and encourage REACH moms in their home school journey by providing opportunities to fellowship and connect with each other.
 To assist new members in “learning the ropes” by providing short-term mentors.
 To share information about available resources and curriculum for those seeking assistance.
 To utilize a network of veteran home schooling parents who can share the wisdom they have gleaned in their own experiences with those seeking to travel a similar path.